Table

 • It would not make sense to combine all of this information into a single, simple expansion.

-The actionable table provides checkboxes or radio buttons that enable users to select one or more rows in a table.
-Users may then act on those selections using options in the toolbar,.
+Actionable tables include checkboxes or radio buttons that enable users to select 1 or more rows in a table.
+Users can then act on these selections using options in the toolbar, like global action buttons.

-1. Bulk selection: When present, selects all items in a table with checkboxes.
+1. Bulk selection: Lets users select all items using a single checkbox.
 If pagination is being used, this will only select items on the current page.
-See bulk selection for more information.

 2. Checkbox: Enables a user to select a row.
 Use when multiple rows can be selected at the same time.

 3. Radio button: Enables a user to select a single row at a time.
-Use when only one row can be selected at a time.
+Use when only 1 row can be selected at a time.

-4. Global actions: Actions that can be applied to all selected items.
-If actions in the table are restricted to a single row or object, keep the actions at the row kebab level, instead of in the toolbar.
+4. Global action buttons: Actions that can be applied to all selected items.
+If an action is restricted to a single row or object, keep the action in the row's kebab/options menu, instead of in the toolbar.

 When to use

-• You need to enable a user to select one or more items in the table, for example to make selections in a wizard, or to carry out actions in a full page table.
+• You need to enable a user to select 1 or more items in the table.
+For example, to make selections in a wizard or to carry out actions in a full page table.

 When not to use

-For tables used to compare different items against different parameters, you may use a customized version of a table.
+To support comparison, which allows users to compare different items against different parameters, use a custom table.

-The comparison table differs from a standard table in the follow ways:
+A comparison table differs from a standard table in the following ways:

 • The items being compared should be shown as columns.